 Analysis and feedback phase

 We then analyse all the information that we obtained in the previous phases.
 With this, we obtain insight into the main issues and we prepare the feedback.
 The contents and the form of the feedback (report, presentation, other) can differ from one investigation to the next.
-If points for improvement come forward in the investigation, agreements are made on these.
+If points for improvement come forward in the investigation, agreements are made to address these improvements.

 Monitoring the follow-up

 We expect that an organisation will proceed to address the improvement points mentioned in the report.
 We then monitor this follow-up.
-This monitoring concerns both the process (which actions have been or have to be taken) and the results (what effects have the actions led to).
+This monitoring concerns both the process (which actions have been or have to be taken) and the results (what effects have resulted from these actions).